Fetal Alcohol Syndrome

 Using alcohol during pregnancy is the leading cause of preventable birth defects, developmental disabilities and learning disabilities.
 Fetal alcohol syndrome (FAS) is a preventable condition.
-However, the only way to prevent FAS is to avoid drinking any alcoholic beverages during pregnancy.
+However, the only way to prevent FAS is to avoid drinking beverages containing alcohol during pregnancy.

 If you’ve already consumed alcohol during pregnancy, it’s never too late to stop.
 Brain growth in the fetus takes place throughout pregnancy, so stopping alcohol consumption as soon as possible is always best.

 Outlook / Prognosis

 Fetal alcohol syndrome never goes away.
 The symptoms of this condition will be with the person throughout their entire life.
 Over time, a number of secondary effects can happen in people with FAS, particularly in those who aren’t treated for the condition in childhood.
 These are called secondary effects because they’re not part of FAS itself.
 Instead, these secondary effects happen as a result of having FAS.

 - Experiencing mental health problems.

 - Getting into trouble in school or with the law.

 - Spending time in a mental-health facility, a substance abuse treatment center or jail.

 - Acting out in sexually inappropriate ways.